watertap-org/watertap-ui/README.md

 # watertap-ui

 This repository is for work on the user interface (UI) for the WaterTAP library.
+The UI installer can be downloaded from our homepage at: https://watertap-org.github.io/

 ## Getting started (developer)